Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

 “I don’t know what you are, but I think you might’ve just saved me from whatever that was.”

 Luce put out his hand.
 To his surprise, the blob rolled onto it without hesitation, and stayed firmly in place.
-As he got himself off the ground, the blob felt weightless in his hand.
+As he got himself off the ground, it felt weightless in his hand.
 It was the strangest sensation, like he wasn’t even holding anything at all.

+“Are you joining me, then?”

+The blob only looked at Luce, unmoving.

+“You’re cute.”

+He shrugged, and looked around.
+Everything appeared to have returned to how it was before.
+The air was calm.
+The water did not look especially safe to drink.

+Luce lifted his arm up, and the blob slid straight down onto his shoulder.
+Together they set off, ever deeper into the forest.

+<p align="center">〔~✦~〕</p>

+Luce had been walking for what felt like hours.
+What he had thought was a small island was much larger than he could have imagined.
+The trees were starting to blur into each other, and the sky showed no signs of changing.
+He wondered if time had frozen.
+It felt like he was in a dream.

+Luce’s only relief from insanity was talking to the blob.
+It had found its spot firmly on his shoulder, and silently bobbed along with each step.
+He couldn’t tell if it could understand him, or even hear him, but talking to it kept him going.

+“Hey, what are you, really?”

+The ground was unusually littered with twigs.
+Luce winced slightly at the constant cracking as he stepped over them.

+“You look like... well, I mean, you’re just a blob, really.
+How are you even alive?”

+The blob jiggled slightly, but Luce couldn’t tell if it had heard him or it was just being itself.

+“I...
+I should give you a name.”

+Luce realised he didn’t even know his own name.
+He knew that he *had* one, but his mind came up empty when trying to remember what it was.

+A branch crumpled as he stepped on it, and he realised it had flattened to ash.
+He froze.
+Before him lay a graveyard of trees, all fallen and burnt.
+They looked mangled and folded, scarily so.
+It was a grey wasteland.

+At that moment, Xlob started twisting frantically on Luce’s shoulder.
+He felt it clench down on him, as if trying to get his attention.
+He looked down to find Xlob starting intently at a point in the distance.

 <h3 align="center"> Inadvertent Destiny </h3>